Pages

 like coming undressed into the bright light of today

-without a road map tracing a way into the future.
+without a road map to trace a way into the future.

 Why should I forget my past?